Are you feeling that you’re far away from your true purpose in life?

 It seems like lately we get so caught up in or jobs that we just don’t give ourselves the time to really pursue our real dreams.
 We are so focused on our careers and progressing that our passions get pushed aside and forgotten about.
 Here are some

-Here are some tell tale signs that you aren’t living your true purpose in life, and how you can repair the damage.
+Here are some telltale signs that you aren’t living your true purpose in life, and how you can repair the damage.

 1. You never put yourself first

 Putting other people first is a valuable trait, and it is important in the world of work to sometimes put others in front of yourself in order to get something done.
-But when it get to the point where you are never doing anything for yourself, it has done too far.
+But when it gets to the point where you are never doing anything for yourself, it has done too far.

 How to fix it: Take some time for yourself, take a long bath, do something that you really enjoy, and allow yourself to be selfish.
 Remind yourself that you are important too.